 PenFed personal loans review

 Established in 1935, PenFed serves more than 2 million credit union members.
-It offers personal loans to borrowers in all 50 states, the District of Columbia, Guam, Puerto Rico, and Okinawa.
+It offers personal loans to borrowers in the District of Columbia, Guam, Puerto Rico, Okinawa, and all states except Massachusetts.

 While some credit unions restrict membership eligibility based on factors like where you live or what company you work for, anyone can join PenFed.